 Economic readings released last week included Case-Shiller and FHFA Home Price Indices and reports on new and pending home sales.
 The week wrapped up with a report on consumer sentiment and weekly readings on mortgage rates and new jobless claims.

-Last week’s economic news included readings on inflation, core inflation and retail sales.
+Last week’s scheduled economic reporting included readings on builder confidence in housing markets, housing starts and building permits issued and sales of previously owned homes.
 Weekly readings on mortgage rates and first-time jobless claims were also released.